CytopiaTeam/Cytopia/README.md

 - Android / iOS / Mac Support
 - Scripting language for mods (like LUA)

-For code documentation see the projects [Doxygen Documentation](https://jimmysnails.github.io/Cytopia/build/html/index.html).
+For code documentation see the projects [Doxygen Documentation](https://jimmysnails.github.io/Cytopia/).

-If you have questions or if you want to join the project, visit the [Projects Discord Server](https://discord.gg/qwa2H3G)
+If you have questions or if you want to join the project, visit the [Projects Discord Server](https://discord.gg/qwa2H3G) In case you want to support our project on patreon, visit our [Patreon Page](https://patreon.com/cytopia)

 #### Key Features
 - Different zoom levels